Deep Work - Cal Newport

 For many knowledge workers, measures of productivity are vague at best.

-Busyness as a proxy for productivity "In the kabsence of clear indicators of what it means to be productive and valuable in their jobs, many knowledge workers turn back toward an industrial indicator of productivity: doing lots of stuff in a visible manner."
+Busyness as a proxy for productivity "In the absence of clear indicators of what it means to be productive and valuable in their jobs, many knowledge workers turn back toward an industrial indicator of productivity: doing lots of stuff in a visible manner."

 Extracting value from information is often at odds with busyness.